Law & Policy Conference

 This annual event brings together a wide range of experts in the field of alcohol law – including attorneys, current and former alcohol regulators, academic thought leaders, public health advocates and other experts – to discuss and debate current alcohol laws and challenges.

-View the conference brochure for the schedule, educational session topics and list of presenters.
+View the conference agenda for full schedule details and a current list of speakers.

 2015 Alcohol Law and Policy Conference

 The Center for Alcohol Policy’s Eighth Annual Alcohol Law and Policy Conference was held September 9-11, 2015, at the Hyatt Chicago Magnificent Mile in Chicago, Illinois.

 Since taking office in 2009, Attorney General Jackley has been committed to fighting crime, strengthening public safety and making South Dakota a safer place to live.
 Now serving his second term, Attorney General Jackley continues to implement programs aimed at protecting the citizens of South Dakota.
 To that end, he has worked to expand South Dakota’s 24/7 Alcohol Sobriety and Monitoring Program across the state and nation, which has proven successful in reducing the likelihood for alcohol re-offenses.

 Attorney General Jackley provided conference attendees with a better understanding of the role of state attorneys general in policy debates over alcohol and the importance of policies that safeguard against the abuse of alcohol.